rstraub/rstraub.github.io/_posts/2021-05-17-blog-content-language-switch.md

 ---
-layout: post
-title:  "Change of content language 🌍"
 author: Roy Straub
-categories: [Updates]
+categories:
-tags: [Blog]
-image: assets/images/13-blog-update.jpg
+- Updates
+comments: false
-description: "This blog started out in Dutch.
+description: This blog started out in Dutch.
 Due to some recent insights I decided to write new content in English.
-Learn why in this post."
+Learn why in this post.
 featured: false
 hidden: false
-comments: false
+image: assets/images/13-blog-update.jpg
+layout: post
+tags:
+- Blog
+title: "Change of content language \U0001F30D"
 ---

 After quite some debate, I decided to take the plunge and write my content in English from now on.